UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 Data include only pillar 1 cases until 26 June 2020, from when pillar 2 cases are also included.

+Cases in Northern Ireland were not reported because of public holidays on these dates:
+* 25 and 27 December 2020
+* 1 January 2021
+* 4 April 2021

-Cases in Northern Ireland were not reported on 25 and 27 December 2020, and 1 January 2021.
+Data for local authorities in Northern Ireland were not reported at weekends up to and including 24 January 2021, and from 1 May 2021.

+Due to public holidays, data for local authorities in Northern Ireland were not reported on these dates:
+* 31 August 2020
+* 26 and 28 December 2020
+* 17 March 2021
+* 5 to 6 April 2021
+* 3 May 2021

+Because of processing issues, data for local authorities in Northern Ireland were not published on 15 December 2020 and 20 February 2021.

+Because of these gaps in reporting, the numbers reported on the following days are higher.

 #### Scotland